-Enter the Low Scrubs woodland on the signed path at the right hand side of the car park entrance as you drove in.
+Enter the Low Scrubs woodland on the signed path at the right-hand side of the car park entrance.
 Continue ahead on the winding path, following the orange marker signs.
 About 150m from the car park turn right along a crossing sunken path, now leaving the orange marker signs.
 Continue gently downhill for another 300m, passing an open bracken area on your right.
-Turn left uphill on a marked footpath, there are occasional yellow arrow markers on some trees.
-You come to a wooden fence ahead.
+Turn next left and walk uphill on footpath past a wooden marker post; there are occasional yellow arrow markers on some trees.
+You will come to a wooden fence ahead.

-This ancient and mysterious area was, for many centuries, common land where local villagers managed the beech trees to extracted wood for fuel.
+This ancient and mysterious area was common land for many centuries, where local villagers managed the beech trees to extracted wood for fuel.
 In spring, much of the ground beneath the trees is carpeted in bluebells.
-To learn more, try the Low Scrubs: A Walk Back in Time walk.

 The path running between Low Scrubs and Dunsmore is known as Birdcage Walk.
 It was used by the villagers of Dunsmore to collect wood fuel from Low Scrubs.
 The cast-iron deer fence that runs parallel to much of the Walk was constructed in Wendover in 1902.

 Turn right on the road in the direction signed to Kimble and Princes Risborough, passing the pond on your left.
 Follow the lane downhill to a junction with a no-through road on your left that leads to Dunsmore Old Farm.
 Cross the road here and join a footpath by a sign that heads diagonally left uphill through Fugsdon Wood.
-(In July 2021 the footpath sign had been twisted to point along the metaled track instead of the footpath) Follow occasional yellow markers on trees.
+Follow occasional yellow markers on trees.
 The path levels out and bends right.
-Now continue in broadly same direction on the flat, ignoring any crossing paths.
+Now continue in broadly the same direction on the flat, ignoring any crossing paths.
 The woodland you first pass through is mostly mixed, dense and young but eventually you enter an area with the towering beech trees at Linton’s Wood.
-You come to a T-junction of paths.
+You next come to a T-junction of paths.